 - DONOR: Current use of statin drug

-- DONOR: Failure to meet Fred Hutchinson Cancer Research Center (FHCRC) criteria for stem cell donation
+- DONOR: Failure to meet Fred Hutchinson Cancer Research Center (FHCRC) or local criteria for stem cell donation

 Other exclusion criteria may apply.